Tibetan bowl 'CHÖPA' with a matching mallet included, available in sizes from 10 to 50 centimeters. High quality, tested and approved!

 The process of hammering singing bowls is done entirely by hand.

-Each singing bowl is hammered following a series of procedures that will give the bowl the perfect shape.
 During the manufacturing phase, different metals that make up the bowl are melted in a furnace (copper, tin, iron, lead, gold and silver) depending on the type of bowl desired, such as bronze bowls or those of the seven metals.
-The molten metal is then poured into a mold to obtain a metal disc of the desired size and thickness.

 At this stage, the metal disc is modeled after being weighed and measured very precisely and then is classified according to the type of bowl to come.

 As for the actual hammering process, 4 or 5 discs are stacked on top of each other and then heated until they become incandescent.
-The resulting incandescent metal disc is then hammered by skilled craftsmen until the metal is no longer hot; then it is heated again and hammered again.

-These two operations, heating and hammering, continue until the desired shape and size are achieved (which explains why hammered singing bowls can vary by a few centimeters from one another).
-When hammering the bowls, the metal disc should be beaten while it is still hot, because it is more flexible.
+These two operations, heating and hammering, continue until the desired shape and size are obtained (which explains why hammered singing bowls can have differences of a few centimeters from each other).

-Once cooled, in fact, the metal loses its flexibility and becomes increasingly brittle, thus risking cracks that would occur if struck.
-Once the desired shape is achieved, the stages of manufacturing the bowl itself begin.
+Once cooled, in fact, the metal loses its flexibility and becomes increasingly brittle, thus risking cracks that would occur if it is struck.

-Each bowl is brought to the desired shape and size, repeating the heating and hammering process if necessary.
-Once the desired shape and size are achieved, the bowl is hammered to perfect it.
+Once the desired shape and size are achieved, the bowl is hammered to perfection.
 Individual bowls are then chiseled and finished inside and out.